 - Getting too close to a book or television

-- Excessive use of finger to follow lines when reading
+- Excessive use of a finger to follow lines when reading

 - Poor reading comprehension